Jail or Hell

 The gangster noticed.
 “What?”

-“Well, I thought you were going to say ‘Wouldn’t jail plus hell equal either be hail or jell’?”
+“Well, I thought you were going to say ‘Wouldn’t jail plus hell equal either hail or jell’?”

 The priest rubbed his bloody nose on his shoulder.
 “Occasionally, yeah.”